tomdee/calico-docker-prototype/L2RoutedPrototype.md

 1. Are all of the containers running on the first host?

-    * `plugin1`
+    * `plugin_net`
-    * `plugin2`
+    * `plugin_ep`
     * `felix`
     * `aclmgr`
     * `bird`

-    All of these should restart on failure, so not running is probably a configuration error.
+    All of these should restart on failure, so not running is probably a configuration error, but you can see restarting by looking to see how recently the containers have been restarted.

 2. Are all of the containers running on the second host?